PeterCamilleri/CX16/docs/vm_shampoo.md

 While the previous sections have focused on execution speed, it is by no means the only consideration.
 The VM designer should decide which options are suited to their needs, and weigh the factors carefully.
-Then once the choices have been narrowed down to a short list, pich the fastest one!
+Then once the choices have been narrowed down to a short list, pick the fastest one!

 [Back to the Top](#vm-shampoo-summary)